Lexicon

 AORIGINAL

-The formal substrate that stores the components of the Third Mode's knowledge coordination: typed nodes representing contexts, claims, witnesses, constraints, and equivalences, connected by edges specifying their relationships (supports, scoped-to, refines, transports, contradicts).
+Typed nodes — contexts, claims, witnesses, constraints, equivalences — connected by edges specifying their relationships (supports, scoped-to, refines, transports, contradicts).
+The grammar is sparse by design.
 Three operations govern the graph: gluing (composing local knowledge into global coherence), restriction (projecting global knowledge into local views), and transport (moving claims across context boundaries via witnessed equivalences).
-The context graph is deliberately not a general-purpose knowledge graph — its vocabulary is small and its scoping is explicit, because the point is not to represent all possible knowledge but to maintain the invariants that make knowledge coordination reliable.
+The point is not to represent all possible knowledge but to maintain the invariants that make knowledge coordination reliable.

 Context Site Structure (A12b)